RuiAAPeres/NSPortoWorkshop/README.md

 As it stands yes, as for the amount it depends on the number of people that are interested and if I am able to find a place with the necessary infrastructure: space, internet, projector, etc. But I am setting a maximum of 200€ per person and minimum of 100€, depending on conditions described previously.

 3. **Is there a limit to the amount of people who can attend?**
 I want to keep this at 15 people max.
-More people would jeopardize me being able to assist anyone with an issue and still being able to respect the schedule.
+More people would jeopardise me being able to assist anyone with an issue and still being able to respect the schedule.

-4. **I am studend and I can't afford it, is there any kind of discount?**
+4. **I am student and I can't afford it, is there any kind of discount?**
 I will make a discount to students if there are spots left.

+5. **When will it be?**
+I want to make in December, but this can be postpone to maximize the number of interested people.

+6. **Is there a possibility to make it with Swift?**
+Right now there isn't idiomatic code in Swift and the compiler, language and Xcode are not stable enough to risk making a workshop using it.
+So bottom line: right now, no, but in a near future possibly.
+Above all, I would like to show patterns that belong to Swift (functional paradigms) and not direct ports from Objective-c.